-29. What maneuvers used if the patient becomes over-sedated during a bronchoscopy procedure?
+29. What maneuvers are used if the patient becomes over-sedated during a bronchoscopy procedure?

 30. What is recommended to prevent the patient from slipping into deep sedation?

-Capnography monitoring while performing flexible bronchoscopy under moderate sedation.
+Capnography monitoring while performing flexible bronchoscopy under moderate sedation is recommended.

-31. What is flexible bronchoscopy monitoring consisted of?
+31. What does flexible bronchoscopy monitoring consist of?